Coyote (song): Later versions

-A live version of "Coyote" was performed by Mitchell with the Band for the concert movie The Last Waltz, and is included on the film's soundtrack album.
-Another live version appears on Joni Mitchell's live album Shadows and Light.
-Like the original, it featured Jaco Pastorius on bass, but features Pat Metheny as a second guitarist and Don Alias replacing Bobbye Hall on percussion.
+A live version of "Coyote" was performed by Mitchell with the Band for the 1978 concert movie The Last Waltz, and is included on the film's soundtrack album.
+Another live version appears on Joni Mitchell's 1980 live album Shadows and Light.
+Like the original, it features Jaco Pastorius on bass, but with Pat Metheny as a second guitarist and Don Alias replacing Bobbye Hall on percussion.

+Mitchell would reuse much of the same instrumentation on the title track from her next album, Don Juan's Reckless Daughter.
+Mitchell would frequently play the two songs together as a medley.

 "Coyote" appeared on the 1992 Mitchell tribute album Back to the Garden, with Canadian band Spirit of the West covering the song.